SanthoshiBoyina/BlogApplication/README.md

 ## Title : Blog Application Using MERN STACK

 ## Objective :
-In this MERN STACK Blog Application, a user logins to the application and he can add, edit and delete his own blogs.
-The user can also view all other blogs present in the Application.
+In this MERN STACK Blog Application, a user logins to the application and can add, edit and delete his own blogs.
+The user is provided with "Read Only" facility with other user blogs so that the Security of the application is enhanced.
+This application also provides Search feature over all the blogs.

 ## Tools :
 Visual Studio Code